zikula/core/src/docs/en/dev/Hooks/filters.rst

 Category
 --------

-Filters are implemented in their own category 'filter'.
+Filters are implemented in their own category 'filters'.

 Area Type